JalaliLabUCLA/phycv-cuda/README.md

 ## Get Started

 ### Platforms
-- This repo is tested on NVIDIA Jetson Nano 4GB, Jetpack: 4.6.4, CUDA: 10.2.300, OpenCV: 4.1.1 TODO: Format this bullet point
+- This repo is tested on NVIDIA Jetson Nano 4GB with the following versions:
-- TODO: Add link to Jetson Inference Repo instructions to configure and build for Jetson Nano
+  - Jetpack: 4.6.4
+  - CUDA: 10.2.300
+  - OpenCV: 4.1.1
+- This project requires the Jetson Inference library for object detection.
+Clone the repository and build the project from source following the instructions [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md)

 ## Installation